 Let’s look closer at geothermal heat pumps, these systems take their heat from within the ground.
 Heat pumps can be installed in many ways and that depends on your property and the space you have.
 The heat is absorbed into a liquid and is passed through the pipes laid underground and then is sent back to heat your home.

 Air source heat pumps work by passing heat from the air through a fluid and into a compressor, the air is then heated to a higher temperature and can be used for not only heating via fans but also hot water.

 Heat pumps can also be air to air or air to water, air to air heats a property via a fan/air conditioning unit whereas air to water will heat your radiators, water and underfloor heating.
-Air to air heat pumps cannot heat your hot water and are usually more expensive to run than having central heating as they do require electricity to work, however they do provide heat quicker than central heating would and can provide cool air too.
+Air to air heat pumps don’t heat your hot water but can be a good solution to heat a conservatory, office space or large living room.
+However, they are a more expensive way to heat an entire home.

 If you want to install heat pumps on your existing property, the cost is going to be higher than if you plan on building a new property and install them during the process.
 They need regular servicing, once a year but the cost of this is low and the heat pumps themselves are reliable.
 They should be regularly checked to maintain efficiency.